Friday, June 11, 2021

 Author's Photos

-Additional improvements to the railroad would commence after the company was absorbed into the industrial giant that was the Pennsylvania Railroad.
-Many of the remaining trestles on the line were later upgraded to steel spans, replaced by earthen fills or eliminated by new alignments.
-While the events of that June day were tragic, it brought about a greater appreciation for safety in a rapidly growing form of transportation.
+Additional improvements to the railroad would commence after the company was purchased by the Pennsylvania Railroad.
+Many of the remaining trestles on the line were later upgraded to steel spans, replaced by earthen fills, or eliminated by new alignments.
+While the events of that June day were tragic, it brought about a greater concern for safety in a rapidly growing form of transportation.

 Information Retrieved From: